Find out more here!

 Bottom line: adding cellulose as a filler with desiccated thyroid has been a disaster, as patients discovered after both Armour by Forest Labs and Naturethroid by RLC Labs were reformulated in 2009 and early 2010, respectively.

-If you are on either Armour or Naturethroid, make sure you CHEW THE TABLETS UP thoroughly to release the desiccated thyroid from the binding cellulose.
+One thing anyone can try is chewing up their Natural Desiccated Thyroid which can release the thyroid from the binding cellulose.
 You can also choose to use a mortar and pestle to pulverize the tablets, and add a touch of honey or sugar, which helps with digestion.
+There are some NDT’s which do not have cellulose.

 If you are on compounded desiccated thyroid, ask the pharmacist to change the filler to acidophilus.
 Or ask about Glycine (or L-Glycine) to see if it is good for your particular situation.